ArtoriasCode/miru/README.md

 # 🔥 Miru
 With Miru, you can create your own browser-based applications.
 It allows you to call Python code directly from Vue and vice versa, enabling you to combine convenient reactive Vue layout and business logic processing in Python.

-## 📘 Miru features
+The main features you will get when using Miru:
-- Vue syntaxis.
+- ✏️ Vue syntaxis.
-- Calling Python code from JavaScript.
+- ➡️ Calling Python code from JavaScript.
-- Calling JavaScript code from Python.
+- ⬅️ Calling JavaScript code from Python.
-- Application as a web page.
+- 🌐 Application as a web page.

 ## 🌐 Supported browsers
+There are currently three browsers available for you to choose from.
+All you need is for them to be available in the system, and Miru will find the installation path itself.

 |          | MacOS  | Windows | Linux  |
 |----------|--------|---------|--------|
 | Chrome   | ✅     | ✅      | ✅     |
 | Chromium | ✅     | ✅      | ✅     |
 | Edge     | ✅     | ✅      | ✅     |

+> [!NOTE]
+> Perhaps there aren't as many as you would like yet, but I will try to add more in the future.

-## 📚 Packages used in project
+## 📚 Packages
+List of packages used to create Miru:
 - **[Vue](https://github.com/vuejs/core)**: Vue.js is a progressive, incrementally-adoptable JavaScript framework for building UI on the web.
 - **[Bottle](https://pypi.org/project/bottle/)**: Fast and simple WSGI-framework for small web-applications.
 - **[Bottle websocket](https://pypi.org/project/bottle-websocket/)**: WebSockets for bottle.

+> [!NOTE]
+> Miru uses only the minimum set of tools necessary so as not to burden your applications with unnecessary dependencies.

 ## 🔨 Installation
 1) Install Miru on your device: